Amit-netizen/cuda-mpi-karatsuba-parallelization/README.md

 | 4     | 20.916                  | 0.712               | 29.376  |
 | 5     | 21.235                  | 0.657               | 32.321  |

-* **CUDA Speedup:** The CUDA implementation showed significantly higher speedups, ranging from approximately 28 to 32 times faster than the sequential version, highlighting the massive parallelism offered by GPUs. [cite: 5]
+* **CUDA Speedup:** The CUDA implementation showed significantly higher speedups, ranging from approximately 28 to 32 times faster than the sequential version, highlighting the massive parallelism offered by GPUs.

 ### Graphical Results (Description)